dell/csm-docs/content/docs/observability/deployment/offline.md

     [user@anothersystem /home/user]# cd offline-karavi-observability-bundle
     ```

 3. Prepare the bundle by providing the internal Docker registry URL.
+Below is a sample output that may be different on your machine.

     ```
     [user@anothersystem /home/user/offline-karavi-observability-bundle]# ./offline-installer.sh -p <my-registry>:5000